oleelnes/idatg2204_databases_project/README.md

     "state": "open"
 }
 ```
+If state is set to "fulfilled" a transport request will be created.

 ## Storekeeper endpoint
 For the storekeeper endpoint GET method with retrieving all orders with "skis available" state use this uri: *127.0.0.1:5000/storekeeper/orders*